mrcodeswildride/color-game/README.md

-# color-game
+# stroop-test

-This is a color game written in HTML, CSS, and JavaScript.
+Stroop test game written in HTML, CSS, and JavaScript.

-Play this game at [colorgame.mrcodeswildride.com](https://colorgame.mrcodeswildride.com/).
+Play this game at [strooptest.mrcodeswildride.com](https://strooptest.mrcodeswildride.com/).
 Learn how to make this game at [mrcodeswildride.com](https://www.mrcodeswildride.com/).